The Alchemy of Calm: Adaptogens for Menopause Anxiety in Your Second Spring

 Many adaptogens are generally considered safe for most people, but tolerance and needs can vary, especially during perimenopause and post menopause.
 Always consult your healthcare provider or qualified practitioner before beginning any new supplement.
 Safety depends on factors like:

-Your medications (including antidepressants, thyroid meds, blood pressure meds)
+Current medications (including antidepressants, thyroid meds, blood pressure meds)

-Your health history (autoimmune conditions, thyroid issues, liver concerns, etc.)
+Health history (autoimmune conditions, thyroid issues, liver concerns, etc.)

 The dose, quality, and form of the adaptogen